omkarcloud/google-maps-scraper/README.md

   - have money
   - and are willing to spend it on solutions that make their lives easier.

-These are the richest urban cities, tech-hubs in your target country, because they earn more, so they spend more.
+These are the richest cities, tech-hubs in your target country.
+Choose them because they earn more, so they have higher chances of buying your product/service.

 We recommend following these steps: